CheilaDaSilva/Work_Experience_Projects/KPMG Data Analytics Consulting Virtual Internship/README.md

 # Task 1 - Data Quality Assessment and Actions taken

 Overview of the results of the data quality assessment and the actions done to each dataset.

-View code: [Cleaning Data With SQL](https://github.com/CheilaDaSilva/Work_Experience_Projects/blob/main/KPMG%20Data%20Analytics%20Consulting%20Virtual%20Internship/cleaning%20data%20with%20SQL.sql) - includes creation of new fields and joint of all three datasets
+View code: [Cleaning Data With SQL](https://github.com/CheilaDaSilva/Work_Experience_Projects/blob/main/KPMG%20Data%20Analytics%20Consulting%20Virtual%20Internship/cleaning%20data%20with%20SQL.sql) - includes creation of new fields and SQL join query of all three datasets

 <table>
   <tbody>